-‘Handle to the ground’, is a permanent outdoor installation developed after a ten-week residency in New Victoria Gardens, Glasgow.
+‘Handle to the ground’, is a semi permanent outdoor installation developed after a ten-week residency in New Victoria Gardens, Glasgow.

 What interested me most about a residency within the context of these allotments was the transient sense of land ownership – if nobody and everybody owns the land then how to engage with the social context?
 I began by building a woodcraft shelter which acted as an open air studio and workshop for the duration of the summer.